 - The personal goal statement that is submitted (in steps above) must demonstrate that the applicant has goals and personal qualities which are compatible with the goals and competencies focused upon in the program.
 This statement must illustrate the candidate's professional competency thus far, including impact on students and student achievement; and - Current US teaching certificate.
-It is a state requirement that principal licensure is not recommended until teachers have at least two years of experience;
+It is a state requirement that principal licensure is not recommended until teachers have at least three years of classroom teaching experience;